-The Vice-Chancellor’s Fund provides scholarships to deserving students whose studies and university experience would benefit from increased financial support
+The Vice-Chancellor’s Fund provides bursaries to deserving students whose studies and university experience would benefit from increased financial support

 Driven by our Vice-Chancellor, Professor Dominic Shellard, the Vice-Chancellor's Fund reflects his personal interest in the welfare, ambition and potential of all our students and receives support from senior staff, board members, alumni and friends of the university, including the Vice-Chancellor himself.

-There are three programmes being run this year:
+There are two programmes being run this year:

 Education has the potential to shape lives and fulfil hopes and ambitions.
 For some students, however, university life is very different.
 Encountering bereavement, ill health or a traumatic experience are challenges that place enormous pressure on students, and these pressures are not easily overcome.
 Unfortunately students with otherwise bright futures often leave university and lose the opportunity to fulfil their potential.

-The Inspiration Prize is an award of up to £1,000 to support students to overcome severe hardship and continue their education.
+The Vice-Chancellor's Bursary is an award of up to £1,000 to support students to overcome severe hardship and continue their education.
 It is also a gift to acknowledge their strength and determination to succeed.

 Reverend Jesse Jackson Prize